datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

   ]

 The dataset hr-person does not contain any data regarding "hours-pr-project" or "weekly-hours-billed" and can therefore be left out of the prioritations.
+The dataset hr-person does not contain any data regarding "hours-pr-project" or "weekly-hours-billed" and can therefore be left out of the prioritizations.

 .. seealso::